dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 Dapr does not interfere with orchestrating gRPC-components creation and deployment.
 This is your domain, and it will be different depending on how Dapr and your gRPC-based components are run:

-- In standalone mode, as processes, or
+- In standalone mode, as processes or containers, or
 - In Kubernetes, as containers.

 This will also change the mechanisms available to share [Unix Domain Socket][uds] files between Dapr and gRPC-based components.